 TGaz Editors: Please modify the text on page 238/line 11-21 as shown below:

 When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs (#5217) as defined in Subclause 27.3.11.10 (HE-LTF) are used in the HE Ranging NDP.
-The number of HE-LTF symbols is the product of the number of HE-LTF repetitions, given in LTF_REP, and the conventional number of HE-LTF, NHE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
-The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times, i.e., a value of LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
-If the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, the TXVECTOR parameter NUM_USERS is not present which is then assumed to be 1. (#7347)
+The number of HE-LTF symbols is the product of the number of HE-LTF repetitions, given in LTF_REP, and HE-LTF Repetition Block which is the conventional number of HE-LTF, NHE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
+The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times, i.e., a value of LTF_REP equal to 1 indicates no repetition of an HE-LTF Repetition Block within an HE-LTF User Block, and a value of LTF_REP greater than 1 indicates the use of repetitions of an HE-LTF Repetition Block within an HE-LTF User Block. (#7122, #7126) If the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, the TXVECTOR parameter NUM_USERS is not present which is then assumed to be 1. (#7347)

 TGaz Editors: Please modify the text on page 239/line 3-14 as shown below:

-When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1 and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and N_LTF_REP will be in array form with NUM_USERS entries.
-The number of Secure HE-LTF will depend on the sum of: NHE-LTF times LTF_REP, across all users.
-In this case, the repetitions of the HE-LTF symbols are repetition of the structure for HE-LTF fields.
-The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357) For Secure HE-LTF transmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1. (#7348)
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1 and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and LTF_REP will be in array form with NUM_USERS entries.
+The number of Secure HE-LTF will depend on the sum of: HE-LTF Repetition Block, NHE-LTF, times LTF_REP, across all HE-LTF User Blocks.
+In this case, the repetitions of the HE-LTF symbols are repetition of the HE-LTF Repetition Block. (#, 7122, #7126)The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357) For Secure HE-LTF transmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1. (#7348)

 NOTE—The intended receiver can use the LTF repetitions to check for consistency of the channel estimates across the repetitions.
 One metric that can be used for the consistency check is to take the mean-squared error between consecutive channel estimates and compare against a threshold relative to the measured noise power. (#5189, #5192)

-The Secure HE-LTF for each user are concatenated one after another to a maximum of 64 Secure HE-LTF.
+The Secure HE-LTF for each HE-LTF User Block (#7122, #7126) are concatenated one after another to a maximum of 64 Secure HE-LTF.

 TGaz Editors: Please modify the text on page 239/line 16-20 as shown below:

-In the HE modulated fields, the number of Tx antennas are the same as the N_STS in each user’s HE-LTF segment and may vary from one segment to the other due to N_STS change.
-In the pre-HE modulated fields, the number of Tx antennas used shall be no less than the minimum number of Tx antennas used in the HE modulated fields.
+In the HE modulated fields, the number of Tx antennas are the same as the N_STS in each user’s HE-LTF User Block and may vary from one HE-LTF User Block to the other due to N_STS change. (#7122, #7126) In the pre-HE modulated fields, the number of Tx antennas used shall be no less than the minimum number of Tx antennas used in the HE modulated fields.
 The sum of the Tx power across all Tx antennas shall remain constant throughout the entire HE Ranging NDP PPDU. (#TC1007r1)

 27.3.18a.2 HE TB Ranging NDP